Paul Vickers (musician): Paul Vickers and Friends

 Vickers has also been "turning out magnificently warped albums on an annual basis" to accompany his Fringe shows.
 The first in 2010, Fucking Storys, was composed almost entirely of spoken word absurdist comedy.
 Since Oom-pah! in 2011, the albums have consisted of a roughly even mix of spoken word and songs.
 Oom-Pah! was from Paul Vickers and The Vicarage, but subsequent albums have been credited to Paul Vickers and Friends, possibly to avoid any confusion that The Vicarage were an actual backing band.
 2012's Nest of Knickers included four new songs by Dawn of the Replicants, the first tracks credited to the band since 2007.
 The album also featured his first collaborations with Parisian musician Pierre Chandeze, credited as "Paul & Pierre".
 2015 saw compilation Hooks, Vine and Sinister, with the album Peggy's Raspberry Spaghetti accompanying Twonkey's Mumbo Jumbo Hotel in 2016.
 With a rebranding to Twonkey and Friends, 2018's album Stronger Than Marzipan was released exclusively through Bandcamp.

 In 2024, From Auchtermuchty to Peru Everyone Say Boo ! was released, containing tracks from the cancelled pandemic-era Custard Club and new show Twonkey's Basket Weaving in Peru.
 Vickers also reconfigured his earlier Twonkey discography at this time on Bandcamp.
 Stronger Than Marzipan was remixed and edited to 20 tracks.
 And two new compilations featured tracks from the previous six Twonkey albums.

+Can I Steal a Chip?
+An E.P.
+Soundtrack to Twonkey's Zip Wire to Zanzibar was released concurrently with his 2025 Twonkey show.
+The soundtrack to the 2026 show was titled The Fairy That Spits, also released via Bandcamp.